Olivia de Havilland: Early life

-Walter and Lilian first met in Japan in 1913 and married the following year; it was not a happy marriage, owing in part to Walter's infidelities.
+Walter and Lilian met in Japan in 1913 and married the following year; it was not a happy marriage, owing in part to Walter's infidelities.
 Olivia Mary de Havilland was born on July 1, 1916.
 The family moved into a large house in Tokyo City, where Lilian gave informal singing recitals.
 Olivia's younger sister Joan (Joan de Beauvoir de Havilland)later known as actress Joan Fontainewas born on October 22, 1917, when Olivia was 15 months old.
 Both sisters became British subjects automatically by birthright.

-In February 1919, Lilian persuaded her husband to take the family back to Britain as its climate was better suited to their ailing daughters.
+In February 1919, Lilian persuaded her husband to take the family back to Britain, as its climate was better suited to their ailing daughters.
 They sailed aboard the SS Siberia Maru to San Francisco, where the family stopped to treat Olivia's tonsillitis.
 Joan developed pneumonia, so Lilian decided to remain with her daughters in California, and they eventually settled in the village of Saratoga, 50 mi south of San Francisco.
 Walter abandoned the family and returned to his Japanese housekeeper, who eventually became his second wife.